bernaferrari/FlutterResourceRanker/README.md

 - See frequency of hardcoded colors.
 Consider using a variable for better maintainability and multi-theme support.
 - Detect colors used in few places.
 When Chrome was redesigned, the team discovered it had [95 shades of grey](https://medium.com/@san_toki/unboxing-chrome-f6af7b8161a2).
 They managed to reduce to 8.
 Material Design Theme [supports 12 categories of color](https://material.io/design/material-theming/implementing-your-theme.html).
 Try to keep it simple(r).
+- See how detected colors contrast with black or white.
+It follows [WACG recommendations](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and is useful to see if a heavily used color doesn't have enough contrast with black or white.

 Detect class size (counts the number of `;` inside each class):
 - Inspired by Detekt [LongMethod](https://arturbosch.github.io/detekt/complexity.html#longmethod).